jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/IteratorIntroduction/task.md

 Consider using range-based for loops whenever possible, as they are more concise and less error-prone.

-Given a vector of integers, you need to implement function `find_maximum` that returns the message about maximum element in the vector.
+Given a vector of integers, you need to implement the `find_maximum` function, which returns the message about the maximum element in the vector.
 The function should use iterators to traverse the vector and find the maximum element.

-Format of the message: `"Maximum element is <max_element>"`.
+The format of the message should be: `"Maximum element is <max_element>"`.
 If the vector is empty, return `"Vector is empty"`.